euler1337/flask_tutorial/README.md

 # flask_tutorial
-basic tutorial to build a flask website
+basic tutorial to build a flask (python) website